kubernetes/kops/docs/getting_started/aws.md

 ## Feedback

-There's an incredible team behind Kops and we encourage you to reach out to the community on the Kubernetes Slack(http://slack.k8s.io/).
+There's an incredible team behind kOps and we encourage you to reach out to the community on the Kubernetes Slack(http://slack.k8s.io/).
 Bring your questions, comments, and requests and meet the people behind the project!